 To address short term liquidity requirements resulting from working capital changes the Company entered into a margin credit facility with a bank in 2011.
 The use of this margin credit facility allows the Company to meet short-term cash requirements and avoid selling cash equivalents and marketable securities.
 Borrowings under this facility are collateralized by Company cash and cash equivalents and marketable securities on deposit at the bank.
 During the three and nine months ended September 30, 2013, the Company borrowed approximately \$3.4 million and \$13.4 million, respectively, and had outstanding borrowings of \$2.4 million under this facility at September 30, 2013.
-Under the terms of the credit facility.
+Under the terms of the credit facility, the bank may liquidate any of the Company's cash equivalents or marketable securities held at any time in order to recoup the outstanding balance of the facility.
 Accordingly, a like amount of marketable equity securities have been classified by the Company as restricted marketable securities on the balance sheet at September 30, 2013.
 At September 30, 2013 the Company had no cash equivalents held at this bank.
 The Company's borrowing limit at September 30, 2013 under the credit facility was \$3.6 million.
 During October 2013, the Company borrowed \$3.5 million against the facility, which remained outstanding as of the date of this report.